 Maiming all bejeh

 "That's drastic," remarked Lyan.
-"Hatred of the wave!"
+"Hatred of the wave!
+Why hatred?"

-"It's because you tend to think that things must go right for you, or at any rate they mustn't go too far wrong, and if they do, so much worse for the wave," she said with assurance.
+"It's because you tend to think that things must go right for you, and if they don't, then the line you take is: 'so much worse for the wave'."

-"To return to our main bone of contention," he said, "let me reassure you, and the authorities behind you, that I am full of theoretical esteem for your work.
-I freely admit, in the abstract, that it has to be done.
+"To return to our main bone of contention, Lyan, let me reassure you, and the authorities behind you, that I am full of theoretical esteem for your work.
+I freely admit (in the abstract) that it has to be done.
 A city needs an intelligence service.
-So, yes, some people have to dirty their hands with that sort of stuff."
+Therefore some people have to dirty their hands with that sort of stuff."

 She smiled, "So long as it isn't you."

 "With regard to my own case," he went on, "at first I thought it possible that you had invited me here this evening to warn me that your Authorities really do think I may risk re-igniting the bozmur and thus re-awaken the Mad City.
 Absurd though the accusation would be, I dare say they'd be mentally capable of believing it.
 But now you've made it plain that they are merely worried about the reputational effects of my tours.
 They fear lest I mar the city's public image.
 Well, it should be easy to set their mind at rest about that.
 You can just report to them all the innocuous stuff you've heard me say to the customers."

 The way she said it, Raldl felt that it was he who had been dealt the put-down.
 Well (he thought wryly), if she was light-years ahead of him, he'd better be willing to wait for more of her superior wisdom.
 Here it came -

 "You've heard, I don't doubt, of the nuznong," Lyan resumed.

 "Correct.
 I have."
 He blinked.
 "I wouldn't be doing my job, if I hadn't."